dncuug/ukrainian-dotnet-communities/README.md

 ---

-If you manage any Ukraine .NET community you can obtain for free subdomin like COMMUNITY-NAME.dotnet.city Feel free to ask [Taras Seredokha](https://t.me/devtaras)
+If you manage any Ukraine .NET community, you can obtain a free subdomain like COMMUNITY-NAME.dotnet.city Feel free to ask [Taras Seredokha](https://t.me/devtaras).